Ketamine Assisted Therapy in Vancouver, WA

 Ketamine-Assisted Psychotherapy (KAP) is a holistic kind of treatment that uses ketamine combined with mental health therapy.
 KAP helps eligible clients experience more frequent breakthroughs and lasting improvement in symptoms.

-KAP can be a powerful option if you’ve felt stuck in therapy or have treatment resistant symptoms, and it can take you deeper when you feel blocked.
+Ketamine therapy can be a powerful option if you’ve felt stuck in therapy or have treatment resistant symptoms, and it can take you deeper when you feel blocked.

 How Does Ketamine-Assisted Therapy Work?